KWR-Water/pipepermcalc/documentation/source/tutorial.rst

 Step 5: Calculate the drinking water concentration
 ==================================================
 For the given conditions we can calculate the peak and mean daily concentration in drinking water for the pipe.
 The peak concentration is calculated as the concentration after a stagnation period (e.g. at night when there is little or no flow in the pipe).
 The default stagnation time of 8 hours is used.
+Note: the peak is often, though not necessarily, higher than the mean concentration.
+Depending on the pipe dimensions and flow rate there can be sitautaions when the mean concentration is lower than the peak.

 .. ipython:: python